 An example of a concept of operation is: "We will depart the patrol base, order of movement, 1st squad, 2nd squad, 3rd squad using the wedge formation and traveling overwatch technique.
 We will move on an azimuth of 210 degrees for 800 meters and occupy our ORP (objective rally point).
 I will conduct the leader's recon of the objective and return to the ORP to finalize the plan.
 We will depart the ORP, order of movement Security, Support, Assault.
 Security will leave a security team in the ORP.
-I will return to the release point and emplace left and right flank security.
+I will leave Support and Assault at the release point and emplace left and right flank security.
 I will return to the release point and emplace Security and Assault.
-After actions on the objective, we will return to the ORP.
+After actions on the objective, we will return through the release point, Assault, Support, Security, gain accountability, and return to the ORP.
 After disseminating PIR (priority intelligence requirements), we will depart the ORP on an azimuth of 156 degrees for 1,100 meters to our alternate patrol base."